polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 #### Slash for Equivocation

-The following levels of offense are [defined](https://research.web3.foundation/Polkadot/security/slashing/amounts){target=\_blank}.
-However, these particular levels are not implemented or referred to in the code or the system; they are meant as guidelines for different levels of severity for offenses.
+The following levels of offense are defined in the [Slashing Mechanisms](https://research.web3.foundation/Polkadot/security/slashing/amounts){target=\_blank} page of the Web3 Foundation research repository.

+These particular levels are not implemented or referred to in the code or the system; they are meant as guidelines for different levels of severity for offenses.

 - Level 1 - isolated equivocation slashes a minimal amount of the stake
 - Level 2 - misconducts unlikely to be accidental but do not harm the network's security to any large